Why does my House Smell like Fish: 8 Possible Reasons

 Just like with AC units taken over by mold, you have the option of inviting a specialist over.
 They’ll remove all the mildew, bacteria, and debris.
 But first, they’ll determine where the smell is coming from, which can be difficult for a regular person.
 If you’re on a tight budget, you could try to get rid of the smelly water and clog using vinegar.

 Pouring a ¼ cup of this solution should do the trick.
 It’s very effective at killing mold and other forms of bacteria.
 Start by turning off your AC (or any other system that needs cleaning).
 Next, find the drain line.
 From the outside, you’ll see it going into the house.
 Now, do you see a cap?
 Remove it, pour the vinegar in, and give it half an hour to do its job.
 That’s pretty much it!

 6. A Dead Mouse/Rat in the Air Ducts

 Dead animals mostly smell like rotten eggs (another nasty odor), and the smell is too strong to ignore.
-However, sometimes, you might get that distinctive fish odor if you’ve got a dead mouse or rat stuck in the air ducts.
+However, sometimes, you might get that distinctive fish odor if there’s a dead mouse or rat stuck in the air ducts.
 This mostly happens in large offices with complex duct systems but can also be an issue for an apartment or a house.

 Removing a dead animal from an air duct shouldn’t be hard.
-All you’ll have to do is open the barrier, reach in (don’t forget to put on a pair of disposable gloves), grab the body, and put it into a plastic bag.
+All you’ll have to do is open the barrier, reach in (don’t forget to put on a pair of disposable gloves), grab the body, and put it in a plastic bag.
 Put the gloves in that same bag and throw it away.
-If the rat/mouse died far from the HVAC vents, you’ll have to put some more effort into it, like using a wire hanger to reach the carcass.
+If the rat/mouse dies far from the HVAC vents, you’ll have to put some more effort into it, like using a wire hanger to reach the carcass.
 Spread some disinfectant, and you’re done.

 7. Spoiled Food